stubbles/stubbles-ioc/docs/runtime_environment.md

 ## Error handler

-For production the `stubbles\environments\errorhandler\DefaultErrorHandler` is used.
-It combines some other error handlers which are executed in the following
+For production the `stubbles\environments\errorhandler\LogErrorHandler` is used.
+It will log any PHP errors to _path/to/project/log/errors/YYYY/MM/php-error-YYYY-MM-DD.log_.
-order:

-   * `stubbles\environments\errorhandler\IllegalArgumentErrorHandler` checks for
-      errors of type `E_RECOVERABLE_ERROR` and if they denote a hurted type hint.
-      If this is the case a `stubbles\lang\exceptions\IllegalArgumentException` is thrown.
-   * `stubbles\environments\errorhandler\LogErrorHandler` will log any PHP
-     errors that have not been handled by another error handler.
-Log files go to _path/to/project/log/errors/YYYY/MM/php-error-YYYY-MM-DD.log_.

 See [PHP manual on exception handlers](http://php.net/set_error_handler) for more information.